-- Maps and UTM coordinates of noise receptors within a 2 km distance of the Project turbines; - UTM coordinates of all turbines of the Project; - UTM coordinates of turbines from other existing or proposed facilities; and, - A table summarizing the distance between the base of each turbine and the nearest noise receptor. - Visual simulations of the turbines in the Project vicinity
+- maps and UTM coordinates of noise receptors within a 2 km distance of the Project turbines; - UTM coordinates of all turbines of the Project; - UTM coordinates of turbines from other existing or proposed facilities; - a table summarizing the distance between the base of each turbine and the nearest noise receptor; and, - visual simulations of the turbines in the Project vicinity.

-Detailed figures identifying archaeological, cultural, natural heritage features, and water bodies are provided in the Stage 1-2 Archaeological Assessment, the Natural Heritage Assessment Environmental Impact Study Report, and the Water Assessment and Water Body Report under separate covers as part of the Renewable Energy Approval application.
+Detailed figures identifying archaeological, cultural, natural heritage features, and water bodies are provided in the 2012 Heritage Assessment of the Proposed Grand Bend Wind Farm, the Natural Heritage Assessment Environmental Impact Study Report, and the Water Assessment and Water Body Report under separate covers as part of the Renewable Energy Approval application.